त्योहार गाइड

 France

-In France, La Saint-Valentin is treated as strictly a couples' occasion.
-There is no children's classroom exchange and no friendship version of the day — sending a Valentine to anyone other than a romantic partner would be considered odd.
-The tiny village of Saint-Valentin in the Indre department brands itself the village des amoureux and attracts visiting couples each February for symbolic ceremonies and tree-planting.
+In France, La Saint-Valentin is strictly for couples — no classroom exchanges, no friendship version of the day.
+The small village of Saint-Valentin in the Indre department brands itself the village des amoureux and draws visiting couples each February for ceremonies and tree-planting.

 Italy

-In Italy, where Valentine's Day was originally observed as a betrothal day, the modern celebration has a distinctly literary flavour.
-Verona — the setting of Shakespeare's Romeo and Juliet — receives more than 8,000 letters addressed simply to "Juliet" each year.
-The volunteers of the Club di Giulietta read and reply to every one, awarding an annual Cara Giulietta prize for the most moving letter received.
+Valentine's Day in Italy has a distinctly literary flavour.
+Verona — Shakespeare's setting for Romeo and Juliet — receives more than 8,000 letters addressed simply to "Juliet" every year, according to the Club di Giulietta, the volunteers who read and answer every one.
+They also award an annual Cara Giulietta prize to the most moving letter.

 Germany

-Valentinstag is a relatively recent arrival in Germany, popularised in part by post-WWII American influence and the presence of US service personnel.
-German Valentine traditions feature distinctive pig-shaped chocolates and figurines — the pig is a folk symbol of luck and lust in German tradition — alongside heart-shaped Lebkuchen ginger biscuits iced with affectionate messages.
+Valentinstag arrived in Germany largely through post-WWII American influence.
+The most distinctly German touch is pig-shaped chocolates and figurines — the pig is a folk symbol of luck — alongside heart-shaped Lebkuchen gingerbread iced with affectionate messages.

 Japan

-Japan's Valentine's Day is structurally distinctive: women give chocolates to men, not the other way round.
-Three categories of chocolate have emerged.
-Honmei choco ("true-feeling chocolate") is given, often handmade, to a romantic interest.
-Giri choco ("obligation chocolate") is given to male colleagues, classmates, and bosses.
-Jibun choco ("chocolate for oneself") is, as the name suggests, bought by women for themselves.
+Japan's version runs in the opposite direction: women give chocolates to men.
+Three categories have developed over time.
+Honmei choco ("true-feeling chocolate") goes to a romantic interest, often handmade.
+Giri choco ("obligation chocolate") goes to male colleagues, classmates, and bosses.
+Jibun choco is bought by women for themselves.

 South Korea

-South Korea adopts the Japanese structure (women on 14 February, men on 14 March White Day) and adds a third date.
-Black Day, on 14 April, is a humorous communal observance for those who received nothing on either earlier day: single people gather to eat jajangmyeon, black-bean-sauce noodles, in a deliberately self-mocking ritual that has become a fixture of the South Korean dating calendar.
+South Korea follows the Japanese structure and adds a third date.
+Black Day on 14 April is a self-mocking communal event for people who received nothing on either earlier day: they gather to eat jajangmyeon (black-bean-sauce noodles) together.

 Brazil

-Brazil does not celebrate Valentine's Day on 14 February at all.
-The Brazilian equivalent is Dia dos Namorados, Lovers' Day, on 12 June — the eve of the feast of Saint Anthony of Padua, the traditional patron saint of marriage.
-The June date also avoids overlap with Carnival, which usually falls in February and would otherwise overshadow any Valentine-style observance.
+Brazil doesn't observe Valentine's Day on 14 February.
+The Brazilian equivalent, Dia dos Namorados (Lovers' Day), falls on 12 June — the eve of the feast of Saint Anthony of Padua, the patron saint of marriage.
+The June date also avoids Carnival, which typically falls in February.

 Mexico

 Mexico observes 14 February as Día del Amor y la Amistad — the Day of Love and Friendship.
-Crucially, it celebrates both romantic love and platonic friendship: friends exchange small gifts and cards, and Mexican schoolchildren swap Valentines among classmates much as American children do.
+It explicitly includes platonic friendship alongside romantic love.
+Friends exchange cards and small gifts, and schoolchildren swap Valentines much as American children do.

 Philippines

 In the Philippines, 14 February is associated with mass weddings.
-Local governments and NGOs organise public ceremonies in which a thousand or more couples are married simultaneously in stadiums, plazas, and shopping malls, often with sponsors covering the cost for low-income participants.
-The Philippine Statistics Authority routinely registers 14 February as one of the busiest civil-marriage dates of the year.
+Local governments and NGOs regularly organise public ceremonies in which hundreds or thousands of couples are married simultaneously in stadiums, plazas, and shopping malls, often with sponsors covering costs for low-income participants.

 India

-Valentine's Day has grown rapidly among urban Indian youth since the 1990s, driven by satellite television, urban consumerism, and the global reach of greeting-card and confectionery brands.
-The day has also drawn organised opposition: some right-wing Hindu groups stage annual protests against it as a "Western" import, and a counter-celebration known as Matri Pitru Diwas (Mother-Father Day) is promoted on the same date.
+Valentine's Day has grown among urban Indian youth since the 1990s, driven by satellite television and global retail brands.
+It has also drawn organised opposition: some Hindu nationalist groups stage annual protests against it as a Western import, and a counter-observance, Matri Pitru Diwas (Mother-Father Day), is promoted on the same date.

 Saudi Arabia

-For many years, the public observance of Valentine's Day was effectively banned in Saudi Arabia: the religious police confiscated red flowers, red gifts, and Valentine merchandise from shops in the days leading up to 14 February.
-Restrictions were lifted around 2018 as part of the broader social reforms under Vision 2030, and the day is now openly observed in Riyadh and Jeddah, with florists and chocolatiers reporting strong seasonal demand.
+For many years, public Valentine's Day observance was effectively banned in Saudi Arabia.
+Religious police confiscated red flowers and Valentine merchandise from shops in the days before 14 February.
+Restrictions were lifted around 2018 as part of the social reforms under Vision 2030, and the day is now openly observed, with florists and chocolatiers in Riyadh and Jeddah reporting strong seasonal demand.

-Red roses owe their place to two layers of association: a classical link with Aphrodite and Venus, the goddesses of love; and the Victorian language of flowers, or floriography, in which the red rose unambiguously meant deep romantic love.
-Doves, traditionally pair-bonded for life, are a long-standing symbol of fidelity.
-Lace, ribbons, and cherubs are essentially Victorian Valentine card iconography, popularised by mass-produced cards in the mid-19th century and now permanently associated with the day.
+Red roses carry two layers of association: a classical link with Aphrodite and Venus, and the Victorian language of flowers (floriography), in which the red rose specifically meant deep romantic love.
+Doves have long been a symbol of fidelity in European symbolism.
+Lace, ribbons, and cherubs come largely from the mass-market card design of the mid-19th century.

-Other hallmark foods include chocolate-dipped strawberries, heart-shaped boxes of pralines, and elaborate romantic dinners at restaurants that are typically fully booked weeks in advance.
-Heart-shaped foods make seasonal appearances: heart-shaped pizzas in the UK, Krispy Kreme heart-shaped doughnuts across North America, and heart-shaped sushi bento boxes in Japan.
-Jewellery is the high-end gift of choice, with diamond rings prominent and a meaningful share of engagement proposals worldwide taking place on or around 14 February.
+Other standards include chocolate-dipped strawberries, heart-shaped boxes of pralines, and restaurant dinners that book out weeks in advance.
+Seasonal heart-shaped novelties appear across markets: pizzas in the UK, doughnuts in North America, sushi bento boxes in Japan.
+Jewellery is the high-end gift category, and engagement proposals are common around the date, though precise figures vary by source.

 Valentine's Day is not a public holiday in any country.
-There is no jurisdiction in the world where 14 February is a non-working day on the basis of the holiday itself.
-It functions in some places as a school observance day — American elementary classrooms, for example, set aside time for the class card exchange — but workplaces, banks, government offices, and stock exchanges remain fully open everywhere.
-The day's significance is entirely social, commercial, and romantic.
+No jurisdiction makes 14 February a non-working day on account of the holiday.
+It functions in some places as a school observance — American classrooms typically set aside time for the card exchange — but offices, banks, and government offices are open everywhere on the 14th.

 | Country | Observance | Notable customs |